Tanmoydas27/BookTable-Dashboard/README.md

 Styling
 Tailwind CSS is used for styling the application.
 The layout ensures the table and controls are responsive and user-friendly.

-Contributing
-If you would like to contribute to this project, please follow these steps:

-Fork the repository.
-Create a new branch: git checkout -b my-feature-branch.
-Make your changes and commit them: git commit -m 'Add new feature'.
-Push to the branch: git push origin my-feature-branch.
-Submit a pull request.
 License
 This project is licensed under the MIT License.

 Contact
 For any questions or suggestions, please feel free to open an issue or contact the repository owner.

-css
-Copy code

-Replace `yourusername` with your actual GitHub username in the clone URL.

 This README covers the key aspects of your project, including setup, usage, and contribution guidel